 The coyote signifies a young pup brought to the wildlife center.
 She had a devastating and debilitating disease where she was completely non-ambulatory and was fighting for her life.
 Each day, we gave her intensive care including medications, fluids, rehab exercises, nutrition, etc. After just a week she began to start using her legs again and then a week or so later finally was able to walk on her own.
 A few weeks later, she was able to join the other coyote pups in the center’s care.
 Then, months later she was successfully released back into the wild.

 Her perseverance and recovery was incredibly inspiring for us.
 From the very beginning, we were afraid we were going to lose her and that she would never have the chance to have the wild life that was meant for her.
 This was one of the first cases we were directly involved in and we were able to see first hand the incredible impact we can make by providing medical care and support.
-She forever will be a huge part of our hearts and her story carries on with us every day as we finish our journey to becoming a doctor of veterinary medicine and we will continue to carry her story with us in our future careers.
+She forever will be a huge part of our hearts and her story carries on with us every day as we continue our journey in veterinary medicine and we will continue to carry her story with us in our future careers.

-We can’t wait to have you join us on our journey to make a difference for all animals (with extra love to all our wildlife, zoo, and exotic species💚).
+We can’t wait to have you join us on our journey to make a difference for all animals (with extra love to all our wildlife, zoo, aquatic, and zoological companion animal species💚).
 Thank you for your support and remember to love and respect all life.